-POI Constraint Details 8 A75 / A709 Roundabout Loads will proceed ahead on the A75, taking the 2nd exit using a contra flow manoeuvre. - Alexandread Confirmation is required that the existing mitigation measures are available for use.
+6 M74 Junction 22 Diverge Loads will diverge from the M74 at this location.
+Escorts must ensure that the lanes are clear of traffic and that traffic does not try to cut into the convoy.
+7 A75 / A780 Roundabout Loads will proceed ahead on the A75, taking the 2nd exit using a contra flow manoeuvre.
+Loads will over-sail the northern and southern verges on approach.
+In the southern verge vegetation is to be trimmed back and the proximity to one road sign confirmed through topographical survey or test-run.
+Loads will over sail the north eastern verge of the centre island and the eastern verge of the exit arm.
+Swept path drawing SPA006 is included in Appendix B .
+8 A75 / A709 Roundabout Loads will proceed ahead on the A75, taking the 2nd exit using a contra flow manoeuvre.
+Confirmation is required that the existing mitigation measures are available for use.
 The existing over-run surface on the approach arm verge will be reused.
 A small area of additional load bearing surface will need to be laid and the length of the existing safety barrier shortened.
-Vegetation is to be trimmed back and the limits of adoption Loads will over-sail the roundabout centre island and one chevron sign should be relocated.
+Vegetation is to be trimmed back and the limits of adoption confirmed.
+Loads will over-sail the roundabout centre island and one chevron sign should be relocated.
 Vegetation to be cleared and the height of the roundabout confirmed suitable for proposed loads.
 Loads will over-sail the eastern verge on the exit arm.
-Swept path drawing SPA007 is included in Appendix B.
+Swept path drawing SPA007 is included in Appendix B .

-POI Constraint Details

-9 A75 / A701 Roundabout Loads will take the 2nd exit,
+will take the 2nd exit, proceeding a head ne A75.

-proceeding ahead on to the A75.

 Confirmation is required that the existing mitigation measures are available for use.

 Loads will over-sail the splitter island and southern verges on approach.
-Trees and vegetation to be cleared

-from the southern verge and the

-barrier height confirmed suitable for

-- proposed blade-tip over-sail.
-Limits of

-adoption to be confirmed.
+Trees and vegetation to be cleared from the southern verge and the barrier height confirmed suitable for proposed blade-tip over-sail.
+Limits of adoption to be confirmed.

-A DESCRIPTION OF A DESC One chevron sign on the central island

-of the junction should be removed or

-socketed for removal during deliveries.
+One chevron sign on the central island of the junction should be removed or socketed for removal during deliveries.

-Loads to utilise the existing mitigation

-measures in the north west verge.
+Loads to utilise the existing mitigation measures in the north west verge.

-Swept path drawing SPA008 is

-included in Appendix B.
+Swept path drawing SPA008 is included in Appendix B.

-POI Constraint Details

-10 A75 / A76 Roundabout Loads will take the 4th exit,

-proceeding ahead on to the A75.
+Loads will take the 4th exit, proceeding ahead on to the A75.

-Loads will over-sail the southern verge

-on approach where vegetation is to be

-the contract cleared to allow blade-tip over-sail.
+Loads will over-sail the southern verge on approach where vegetation is to be cleared to allow blade-tip over-sail.

-And the second s Loads will over-sail the south eastern

-verge of the centre island where one

-lit chevron sign should be set-back and

-should be confirmed through a

-topographical survey

-Loads will over-sail the south western

-verge of the centre island where one
+Loads will over-sail the south eastern verge of the centre island where one lit chevron sign should be set-back and the proximity to the bridge support should be confirmed through a topographical survey.

-lit chevron sign should be set-back and

-the roundabout height confirmed

-suitable for over-sail by proposed
+Loads will over-sail the south western verge of the centre island where one lit chevron sign should be set-back and the roundabout height confirmed suitable for over-sail by proposed

-On exit loads over-sail the southern
+On exit loads over-sail the southern verge.

-verge.

-swept path drawing SPAUU9 is

-included in Appendix B.
+Swept path drawing SPA009 is included in Appendix B.

-Page 15